-A gas pipeline (internal to the site) will connect the proposed OCGT to a new AGI compound, located to the west of the plant.
+A gas pipeline (internal to the site) will connect the proposed OCGT to a new AGI compound, located to the west of the plant (and to the north of the existing gas AGI).

-While the internal gas connection and AGI compound location are included as part of the Proposed Development, the gas Above Ground Installation (AGI) connection equipment will be designed and applied for separately by the gas networks operator.
 The gas AGI compound will be designed to gas network operator specifications and will be similar in nature to the existing AGI on site.
 It will include a pressure reduction station, preheating equipment, metering equipment and various shutoff and control valves.